On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Preliminaries on moderate systems

 By Gaussian elimination, we may pass to an equivalent system \mytagprime{}, given by the matrix $A' = (a_{ij}') \in \F_q^{m \times k}$, such that $a_{i1} = 0$ for all $i > 1$.
 Since elementary row operations preserve the column equivalence classes, we have $a_{ij} = 0$ for all $(i,j) \in \{2,\ldots,m\} \times C$.
 It follows that every row in \mytagprime{} uses variables from either $C$ or $[k] \setminus C$, but not both.
 Since $\ell \geq m \geq 2$, we have $|C|,|[k] \setminus C| \neq 0$, so it follows that \mytag{} is reducible.
 This is a contradiction, so we conclude that every (non-zero) equation implied by \mytag{} uses at least two column equivalence classes.

 To prove that $\ell \geq m + 1$, let $A'$ be the matrix obtained by deleting from $A$ the columns in one column equivalence class.
-By the above, every non-zero linear combination of the rows of $A'$ uses at least one of the remaining $\ell-1$ column equivalence classes.
+By the above, every non-zero element of the row space of $A'$ uses at least one of the remaining $\ell-1$ column equivalence classes.
 It follows that $\rank(A')=m$, so $\ell-1\geq m$. \end{proof}

+\begin{remark} In Theorems~\ref{thm:intro:moderate} -- \ref{thm:intro:rank} we are in \cref{sit:system}; that is, our system is of type (RC) and is irreducible and non-degenerate.
+For context, we mention two facts about this situation that are not needed in the proofs, but may be helpful nonetheless. \begin{enumerate}[label=\textup{(\roman*)}] \item If $m\geq 2$, then $k\geq 2m+1$.
+This follows directly from \cref{prop:two-classes} and the fact that, in a type (RC) linear system, every column equivalence class except at most one must have size at least two.

+\item If $\ell=m+1$, then either every column class sums to zero, or none of the column classes sums to zero.
+Indeed, after row operations and permuting columns we may assume that $A= $, where every column of $B$ is a scalar multiple of one of the vectors in $\{\myvec{e}_1,\ldots, \myvec{e}_m, \myvec{b}\}$, and $\myvec{b}$ has no zero entries.
+So for every $i\in [m]$, the union of the column equivalence classes of $\myvec{e}_i$ and $\myvec{b}$ sums to zero. \end{enumerate} \end{remark}